The nickname “boss” can be used by anyone and directed at anyone else.

 Is it a Positive Thing to be Called Boss?

-Depending on the context of the situation, the person saying it, and the inflection in their voice, the nickname “boss” can be relatively harmless or intending to be harmful.
+Depending on the context of the situation, the person saying it, and the inflection in their voice, the nickname “boss” can be relatively harmless or intended to be harmful.

 This comes from a history of the nickname, as well as how it is used in culture and pop-culture today.